Children's Literature + Library Services to Children

 Students who are not pursuing School Library Teacher certification must select 9-12 credits of elective coursework from among courses offered by Library and Information Science and the department of Children’s Literature.

-Our students take advantage of internships in Boston and beyond, building their skills and resumes and learning from mentors in their fields.
+Take advantage of internships in Boston and beyond, building your skills and resume and learning from mentors in their fields.
 Students have interned at publishing houses such as Delacorte, Houghton Mifflin Harcourt, Charlesbridge, Candlewick, Scholastic, Penguin, David Godine, and St. Martin's; at a variety of literary agencies in Boston and New York; and at advocacy groups, such as Reach Out and Read and the Boston Book Festival.
-Some students also seek professional internships with local schools and libraries.
+You may seek professional internships with local schools and libraries.

 Programs at the Eric Carle Museum of Picture Book Art